Category: Travel Info

 Side by side of water bottle and glass of water showing which is safe to drink in cozumel

-The water is so unsafe even locals use bottled water.
+The water is so unhealthy even locals use bottled water.
 Cozumels water contains harmful bacteria and parasites that can make you sick.
 Even if you’re lucky enough not to get sick, it’s simply not worth risking it.

 Drink ONLY bottled water and read Cozumel foods that can make you sick so you know what to avoid.
 It’s not that expensive and you can find it at most supermarkets, convenience stores, and restaurants.